subinamathew/tomcat-ssl/README.md

-# tomcat-ssl
+# Simple Java App

-This is used to tomcat on gitpod
+This is a simple Java application with tomcat